… by Ian Greenhalgh

 This time the head choppers have stepped the theatrics up a notch and rather than using an old blunt pen knife to slowly hack away at the dummy, sorry victim, this time they are using explosives!

 Several images, purportedly stills from a new ‘ISIS’ video have been posted on Twitter by SITE:

 #ISIS Al-Fallujah Province published photos of executing spies by explosive cord around neck, gunshot, & beheading.

 One of the men has bright blue, explosive cord tied around his neck, perhaps the head choppers have got bored of simple decapitation; more likely, this is a cynical attempt to draw attention to the IS bogeyman and remind us we all need to be very scared indeed and support our government’s ‘anti-terror’ operations AKA bombing civilians in foreign lands.

 Apparently the video was shot in Iraq, One man named as Mohammed Mahmoud Dayih, is accused of using his position as an administrator at a hospital in Iraq to send information to the Iraqi Interior Ministry.
 Another man, thought to be a policeman, is accused of passing information on ISIS to the Iraqi Army.
 Oh who cares, it’s all fake anyways.

-Posted by Ian Greenhalgh on March 17, 2016, With 7138 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on March 17, 2016, With 8949 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.